 Once you have all the ingredients in a suitable container (I like to use a glass jug) give it a mix and cover it with a muslin cloth.
 Let it sit on your counter for a couple of days.
-Depending on the temperature it should be ready in a two days or three if you like it a bit stronger.
-After this point it is ready to be consumed.
-If you prefer a more fizzy drink than you can strain it and bottled it up and leave it on the counter for a couple more days and than store in the fridge.
+Depending on the temperature it should be ready in two days or three if you like it a bit stronger.
+However, the length it takes to ferment the kvass will depend if you use a starter culture or not and also the environment such as how warm the room is.
+After this point, it is ready to be consumed.
+If you prefer a more fizzy drink then you can strain it and bottle it up and leave it on the counter for a couple more days, when it has built up a desired fizz then you can transfer it to the fridge.

-Beet Kvass is a slightly fizzy, salty and sour tasting drink.
-I like it chilled and it is a great accompaniment to most meals or to be drank on it's own.
-It is very satisfying on the palate and refreshing and hydrating in it's own right!
+Beet Kvass is a slightly fizzy, salty, and sour tasting drink.
+I like it chilled and it is a great accompaniment to most meals or to be drunk on its own.
+It is very satisfying on the palate and refreshing and hydrating in its own right!

 Beet Kvass is considered a health tonic.
 Beetroots have many proven health benefits.
 Liver detoxifying, bile flow stimulation, supports digestion, cardiovascular benefits, benefits to sports performance to name a few.
 As Beet Kvass is fermented this makes it a probiotic delivering functional drink!
 Meaning it has benefits to your digestion by topping up your healthy gut microbiome.
-It can help get your bowels moving if you suffer from constipation, improve your digestion buy warding of bad bacteria, aid you liver detoxify by stimulating bile flow.
-It is also rich in minerals and electrolytes to it is a very hydrating drink.
-In addition to all this beetroots are very high in antioxidants so it is likely to have a beneficial impact on free radicals also!
+It can help get your bowels moving if you suffer from constipation, improve your digestion by warding off bad bacteria, it can aid your liver to detoxify by stimulating bile flow.
+It is also rich in minerals and electrolytes also which makes it a very hydrating drink.
+In addition to all these health benefits, beetroots are very high in antioxidants so it is likely to have a beneficial impact on free radical scavenging also!

 soup Borscht which is made with beetroot as the main ingredient is flavoured with Kvass.